 As a result of organ transplantation, patients need to take a lifelong regimen of immunosuppressors to fight off graft-versus-host disease (GvHD), which is common and often deadly.
 Now, researchers have been able to completely replace people’s bone-marrow-derived stem cells with those from unrelated donors without causing GvHD.
-This means that the recipients could also accept kidneys from the same donors without the need of immunosuppressors.
+This means that the recipients could also accept kidneys from the same donors without the need for immunosuppressors.

 According to experts, the findings, which were published today in the journal Science Translational Medicine, are extremely important and will undoubtedly change the quality of life of transplant patients.

 The latest study builds off research that Tatsuo Kawai, a transplant surgeon at Massachusetts General Hospital in Boston, began with his colleagues almost fourteen years ago.
-That’s when they launched a clinical trial which attempted to use bone marrow to induce immune tolerance for kidney recipients and avoid lifelong immunosuppressive therapy.
+That’s when they launched a clinical trial that attempted to use bone marrow to induce immune tolerance for kidney recipients and avoid lifelong immunosuppressive therapy.

 The researchers showed that the majority of people could achieve stable kidney function and successfully wean off their immunosuppressants with few side-effects, but the protocol didn’t work for everybody and the study subjects maintained foreign bone marrow only for a few weeks.